Nebert11/database/README.md

 ### 🔑 Key Features

 - Patient registration and information storage
 - Doctor management with support for multiple specialties
+- Services OFfered in the clinic
 - Appointment booking between patients and doctors
 - Prescriptions records tied to specific appointments
 - Relational integrity and normalized data structure